rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/6b-tekton.md

 #### StackRox scan,check Tasks

-Lets start by sealing our StackRox credentials:
+Lets start by sealing our StackRox credentials.

-Run this command.
+1. Run this command.
 This will generate a Kubernetes secret object in `tmp`

 ```bash
 cat << EOF > /tmp/rox-auth.yaml